benhami1ton/SE-Pictogram-Maintenance/docs/readme.md

 for glyph in Glyphs.font.glyphs:
 	unicodeChecker.append(str(glyph.unicode))

 # Compare the unicode values in the CSV file to the Glyphs file, if there's
 # a new unicode value then add it to the Glyphs file.
+Sets the
+# newPictograms checker variable to true.
+def createNewPictograms():
+	newPictograms = False
 	for key, val in newNames.items():
 		if key in unicodeChecker:
-		print(key + ' exists already')
+			pass
 		else:
 			newGlyph = Glyphs.font.glyphs['E700'].copy()
 			newGlyph.name = val
-		newGlyph.unicode = key
+			newGlyph.setUnicode_(key)
 			Font.glyphs.append(newGlyph)
+			newPictograms = True
-		print(key + " doesn't exist already, new glyph made")
+			print(key + " doesn't exist already, new glyph made.")
+	# Prints to inform you that nothing changed.
+	if newPictograms == False:
+		print("No new pictograms were added.")

+# Compare the unicode values in the CSV file to the Glyphs file, if there's
+# an updated name, change glyphs name.
+Sets the nameChanged
+# checker variable to true.
+def renameExistingPictograms():
+	nameChanged = False
+	for key, val in newNames.items():
+		for glyph in Glyphs.font.glyphs:
+			if glyph.unicode == key:
+				if glyph.name != val:
+					glyph.name = val
+					nameChanged = True
+					print(str(glyph.unicode) + ' has become ' + str(glyph.name))

+    # Prints to inform you that nothing changed.
+	if nameChanged == False:
+		print("No names were altered.")

+createNewPictograms()
+print("\n" + "------------------------------" + "\n")
+renameExistingPictograms()
 ```

 ### Important notes before running script: